• Skip to primary navigation

 This mini birthday cake recipe is the perfect cake recipe to get creative with, you can tailor it to the birthday girl's (or boy's!) taste by changing up the frostings, piping cute sayings onto the cake, coloring the frosting to their favorite, covering it in sprinkles, their favorite chocolates, or fresh flowers!

 To get you started have a look at these frosting recipes for some inspiration!
-Cover it in chocolate frosting and fill it with lemon curd, there are no rules here!
+These are some of my favourties

 Equipment